tokio-rs/tokio-uring/DESIGN.md

 ## Alternatives

+### Use a work-stealing scheduler

+An alternative approach could use a work-stealing scheduler, allowing underutilized worker threads to steal work from overloaded workers.
+While work-stealing is an efficient strategy for balancing load across worker threads, required synchronization adds overhead.
+An earlier article on the Tokio blog includes an overview of various scheduling strategies.

+The tokio-uring crate targets use-cases that can benefit from taking advantage of io-uring at the expense of discarding Tokio's portable API.
+These use cases will also benefit from reduced synchronization overhead and fine-grained control over thread load balancing strategies.

 ### Read and write methods on TcpStream

 Read and write operations on byte stream types, such as `TcpStream`, are